avikdal/my-app-frontend/README.md

-# Getting Started with Create React App
+# Getting Started with To-Do App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is the frontend part of To-Do App, which is built using [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts